Aminuxer/DM-Crypt-Helper-Scripts/README.md

 * What is Cipher option - parameter 4 ?
   - If you have another or older dm-crypt container with other ciphers you can use this options for manual mount this.
 Syntax of this same as `-c` parameter for cryptsetup.

+* Can i update file by new version ?
+  - Yes.
+Make backup copy and simple download over.
+If you don't change default cipher-method - all must work.
+In other case, use fourth parametr for CIPHER specification.

 * Why used aes-xts-essiv:sha256 --hash sha512 --key-size 512 ?
   - This methods suitable for full-disk encryption, prevent many attacks against crypted partitions and supported in almost all linux distribs.
 Also AES ciphers have hardware-acceleration on modern CPU - this important for big containers (ex virtual machines storages)
    More deep understand will require learn more about cryptography: https://wikipedia.org/wiki/Disk_encryption_theory Disk encryption is one of hardest cryptograhy task - too many crypto-issues must be solved.

+* How to view list of supported ciphers ?
+  - Use commands `cryptsetup benchmark` and `cryptsetup --help` More detailed info here: https://unix.stackexchange.com/questions/354787/list-available-methods-of-encryption-for-luks

 * Can i resize container, change passphrase or encryption method ?
   - By this script - No. You can create new container and copy files by `cp` / `mc` / `rsync`.